glillico/vagrantfiles/README.md

-# My Vagrant VM Configuration Files
+# Vagrantfile(s)

-These are my base Vagrantfile files for
+These are my base Vagrantfiles files for

 - CentOS 7
 - CentOS 8
+- Debian 9
 - Debian 10

 These use the vagrant VMs produced by [Jeff Geerling](https://app.vagrantup.com/geerlingguy/).